-- 1. The status LED on the Router will light green all the time if the device has been successfully added to the network. - 2.The QSS function cannot be configured if the Wireless Function of the Router is disabled.
+- 1) The QSS LED on the Router will light green for five minutes if the device has been successfully added to the network. - 2) The QSS function cannot be configured if the Wireless Function of the Router is disabled.
 Please make sure the Wireless Function is enabled before configuring the QSS.